Man featured in ACLU dashcam video pleads guilty

 The report states Joswiak delivered several knee strikes and a straight punch to Promvongsa, and was eventually able to get him out of the vehicle — though it does not note the four punches Joswiak handed out after Promvongsa was on his feet, outside of the car.

 In the ACLU’s June release, Promvongsa is quoted as saying, “I had no idea what was going on when I was approached and attacked by this officer.”
-With his guilty plea, Promvongsa admitted he attempted to cause fear or harm the two off-duty officers.

 In the guilty plea, a small marijuana possession charge and felony charge of fleeing a police officer in a motor vehicle were dismissed.
 Promvongsa was sentenced to 90 days in jail and 30 days of community service.
 He will also be required to attend anger management classes, and pay a $1,000 fine.